 General Eligibility Requirements

-A foreign worker may be classified a CW-1 nonimmigrant during the transition period if he or she:
+An alien may be classified as a CW-1 nonimmigrant during the transition period, beginning on Nov.
+28, 2009 and ending on Dec.
+31, 2029, subject to the CW-1 cap, if he or she:

 Application Process: CW-1 and CW-2 Status

-If you are lawfully present in the CNMI with a CNMI permit or parole authorized by USCIS or CBP, the employer must also include the biometrics fee with the petition if you are requesting a grant of CW-1 status in the CNMI rather than overseas.
+If the alien is lawfully present in the CNMI with parole authorized by USCIS or CBP, the employer must also include the biometrics fee with the petition if requesting a grant of CW-1 status in the CNMI rather than abroad.

 Beneficiaries with Dependents

-Dependents in the CNMI seeking a grant of CW-2 status may file a Form I-539 concurrently with the employer’s I-129CW petition for the CW-1 principal, once the CW-1 petition is submitted by the employer.
-While dependents may wait until the CW-1 petition is granted, they MUST be lawfully present in the CNMI at the time of filing their I-539s in order to be eligible for a grant of CW-2 status in the CNMI.
-This means your dependents may need to file the I-539 before the I-129CW is granted in order to retain eligibility for CW-2 status.
+Dependents in the CNMI seeking a grant of CW-2 status may file a Form I-539 concurrently with the employer’s Form I-129CW petition.
+While dependents may wait until the CW-1 petition is granted, they MUST be lawfully present in the CNMI at the time of filing the Form I-539 in order to be eligible for a grant of CW-2 status in the CNMI.
+This means dependents may need to file the Form I-539 before the Form I-129CW is granted in order to retain eligibility for CW-2 status.
 CW-2 status does not authorize employment.